 Q1: What is the ORSF?

 The Ottawa Regional Science Fair (ORSF) is a volunteer organization which encourages students in the Ottawa-Carleton Region, from grades 7 to 12, to research, develop, and present projects in the fields of science and engineering.
-Students from both public and private schools in the Region are invited to enter projects in any science related topic including but not limited to the following:
+Students from both public and private schools in the Region are invited to enter projects in any science related topic including but not limited to the following "Challenge" topics:

-Q2: Where is the Canada Wide Science Fair this year and who can go?
+Q2: Where is the Canada Wide Science Fair (CWSF) this year and who can go?

-CWSF 2013 is in Lethbridge Alberta, and the 11 best students selected as grand prize winners at the ORSF will get an all-expense paid trip to the week-long event in May.
+CWSF 2016 is in Montreal, Quebec, and the 11 best students selected as grand prize winners at the ORSF will get subsidized trip to the week-long event in May.

 Q3: How are projects judged and scored?